yogidevendra/docs/docs/troubleshooting.md

     *  How to enable stream-codec on multiple ports.
 (Join operator?? where both input-ports needs to receive same set of keys).

-*   pom dependency management, exclusions etc. eg: Malhar library and contrib, Hive (includes hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc
+*   pom dependency management, exclusions etc. eg: Malhar library and contrib, Hive (includes Hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc

 *  All non-transient members of the operator object need to be